Skip to Content

 To maintain a permanent stubble length, you’ll need a strong and somewhat rigid routine.
 As with any good routine, having a trusted tool kit to go along with it is important.

 Now that we’ve got our shopping list, let’s talk through how to maintain a permanent stubble beard from start to finish.
-It’s been scientifically proven to be the most attractive beard length.
+Ultimately, many claim that it’s the most attractive beard length.
 Why wouldn’t we want it all the time?

 How To Maintain A Permanent Stubble Beard In 5 Easy Steps